DEVSENSE/phptools-docs/docs/vs/Editor/blade.md

 ## User Extension Support

 PHP Tools supports all the user extensions allowed by the Blade engine.
-User extensions are supported through all the features, including intellisense and navigation.
+User extensions are supported through all the features, including Intellisense and navigation.
 PHP Tools supports the following features:
 - Blade component aliased using the `component` method (`Blade::component('components.alert', 'alert')`).
 - User-defined directives (`Blade::directive('test', "test_function")`).